craigtaub/node-alice/README.md

 -- modules (import not needed, just code inside export) -- function calls. e.g. guy()
 -- nested: all
+-- functions e.g. with assigns or if's need to not be added in 1 blob, need individual items

 - allow recursive checks of ALL types...For nested. i.e. can hand object prop into function checking for IF, EXPORT, etc...